-A Brief History About Our Parish
+A Brief History of Our Parish

 The history of Saint Thomas More Parish began in early 1950 with the establishment of a mission under the charge of Saint Peter’s Parish, Maple St., Dartmouth, to serve Catholics residing in five areas of East Dartmouth.
 Fr.
 William Smith, pastor of St. Peter’s, purchased property at Grahams Corner, near the approaches of Waverley Road and the Eastern Shore highway, in order to build the mission’s church.
 Whebby Construction laid the foundation, erected the steel frame, shingled the roof and roughed in the walls; interior finishing work was done on a volunteer basis by members of the new mission.
 The simple, functional building, which consisted of a chapel and church hall, was ready for occupancy in the fall of 1951.